aplteam/Tatin/docs/FirstStepsWithTatin.md

 `MarkAPL` is the package we asked for.
 It depends on two packages, `APLTreeUtils2` and `FilesAndDirs`.
 For those references are injected. `FilesAndDirs` depends on `OS` but because that is not required by `MarkAPL` no reference to it is injected into MarkAPL's `code`, instead you would find such a reference in `#._tatin.aplteam_FilesAndDirs_5_0_1.code`.

+### Misc

+#### Scanning Registries

+The fact that Tatin scans Registries in order to find a package can be put to good use when developing packages: you can run your own Tatin server on, say, your own machine, and give it the highest priority.
+You can then publish new versions of a package on that server first.
+That way Tatin would find the package on your local machine.

+Later, when the package is ready, you could publish it to, say the principal Tatin server on `https://tatin.dev`, and delete it from your local Registry.

+The fact that Registries with a priority of `0` are not scanned by Tatin allows you to include a Registry like `https://test.tatin.dev` in your user settings.
+You don't really want that Registry to participate in a scan, but that way you can still execute commands like `]tatin.ListPackages` etc. on it.

 #### Tatin Variables

 For every package Tatin will establish certain variables, though strictly speaking they are not variables but niladic functions, the best way to simulate a constant in APL.

-Those variables are injected into a namespace `TatinVars` which in turn is injected into `code`.
+They are injected into a namespace `TatinVars` which in turn is injected into `code`.

 Some of them always exist, some of them only under certain circumstances.
 This is a list: